JAQuent/Questionnaire-Presenter/README.md

 The user does not need to have any programming experience or even have Unity3D install on the target machine.
-The questionnaire is constructed by providing a simple .txt file with tab-separated values, which can be created with spreadsheet program like Excel or LibreOffice.
+The questionnaire is constructed by providing a simple .txt file with tab-separated values, which can be created with a spreadsheet program like Excel or LibreOffice.
 The questionnaire then presents each question as a single item on a screen.
 As of now, multi-item presentations are not supported (If that is what you need, please check out [VRQuestionnaireToolkit](https://github.com/MartinFk/VRQuestionnaireToolkit)).
 Questionnaire Presenter was designed to be as lightweight and as simple as possible so I decided to restrict it to one question per page.
-This allows for a uniquely input system that is simple can be used to construct the questionnaire.

 Illustration how the application looks like: